 Asbestos is a mineral once widely used in building materials for its strength and heat resistance.
-It’s still found in many older homes, especially in insulation, tiles, and roofing.
+It’s still found in many older homes, especially in thermal system insulation (found on steam pipes and boilers), tiles, and roofing.
 While undisturbed asbestos usually isn’t harmful, damaged or disturbed materials can release dangerous fibers into the air.

 Even single-family homes may be subject to regulations during renovations or demolition.
 Always check local rules before starting work that could disturb asbestos-containing materials.